engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 - … when creating a release candidate (**Pre-release**);
 - … against the live version of our software (**Post-release**).

 For every step we provide context why that particular constrain exists to make it feel less arbitrary.
-People are less likely to push back against rules when there is a clear reason behind them.
+People are less inclined to push back against rules when there is a clear reason behind them.

 ## Hermetic environments